Dan Cox: Abortion

 Cox identifies as pro-life.
 In 2019, NARAL Pro-Choice Maryland, which supports abortion, gave Cox a 73% score.
 Maryland Right to Life, which opposes abortion, gave Cox a 92% score during his first term in the Maryland House of Delegates.

 During the 2019 legislative session, Cox was one of fourteen state delegates to vote against the state budget, citing the defeat of an amendment blocking state funding for abortions.

 In February 2021, Cox joined delegates Kathy Szeliga and Sid Saab at a protest against abortion at the Maryland State House.
 During his first term in the legislature, Cox introduced fourteen bills that would restrict abortion access and offered budget amendments to remove state funding for the procedure.
 He also cosponsored several bills that would prohibit abortions if a fetal heartbeat is detected, including the Maryland Fetal Heartbeat Protection Act (HB 1195).

 In June 2022, Cox praised the Supreme Court's ruling in Dobbs v.
 Jackson Women's Health Organization, which overturned Roe v.
 Wade and Planned Parenthood v.
 Casey.
-During his gubernatorial campaign, Cox said that he would end taxpayer funding through Medicaid for abortions and opposed using taxpayer funding to provide contraception options for college students or to women traveling from other states to obtain abortion services in Maryland.
+During his 2022 gubernatorial campaign, Cox said that he would end taxpayer funding through Medicaid for abortions and opposed using taxpayer funding to provide contraception options for college students or to women traveling from other states to obtain abortion services in Maryland.
 Cox declined to say whether he would support federal restrictions on abortions, including a bill introduced by Senator Lindsey Graham that would ban abortions after 15 weeks of pregnancy.
 During a debate on October 12, 2022, Cox said that he supported exceptions for rape, incest, or for the life of the mother.

 Climate change and the environment

 Cox rejects the scientific consensus on climate change and opposes tax subsidies for clean energy programs.
 He voted against the Climate Solutions Now Act of 2021 (SB 414), a proposed climate bill that would have included a goal to reduce greenhouse gas emissions to a level that is 50 percent lower than it was in 2006 by 2030.
 He voted against the bill when it was re-introduced in the 2022 legislative session.

 During the 2019 legislative session, Cox said he opposed a bill to ban the pesticide chlorpyrifos.

+During the 2020 legislative session, Cox supported legislation that would provide a sales tax exemption for data center equipment.
+During his 2026 gubernatorial campaign, he supported imposing a new "data center electric tax" on data centers, banning data center development in Maryland, and imposing a data center moratorium if elected governor.

 In September 2022, Cox said he would support repealing the state's ban on fracking.

 In October 2022, Cox told Lancaster Farming that he supported efforts to clean up the Chesapeake Bay.
 Cox said he considered reducing effluent from bay area sewage systems and ending silt pouring from the Conowingo Dam to be a "top priority".

+During his 2026 gubernatorial campaign, Cox supported prioritizing funding for clean energy projects in Maryland, but opposed offshore wind farms.
+He also opposed the Maryland Piedmont Reliability Project.